wp-plugins/open-data-viewer-for-austria/readme.txt

 - Define your meta data description instead of standard tag description

 = Need more Info? =
-This plugin is developed and provided to the WordPress and open data community by [ondics.de](Ondics GmbH) in Esslingen, Germany.
+This plugin is developed and provided to the WordPress and open data community by [Ondics GmbH](http://ondics.de) in Esslingen, Germany.

 This plugin is submitted to the [Apps4Austria Challenge](http://www.digitales.oesterreich.gv.at/site/7771/default.aspx).